nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 {% include note.html content="

-Delete one or more classes from TA-Assist.
+Deletes one or more classes from TA-Assist.

 " %}

 Format: `deletec c/CLASS_NAME...`

-- Delete classes with specified names.
+- Deletes the classes with the specified names.
+- The class names are **case-insensitive**.

 Examples: